© Shutterstock wo business colleagues discussing business matters.

 1. Transparency

 The relationship is predicated on trust and transparency.
-WWF aims to communicate publicly on the contribution of its corporate partnerships to its conservation mission.
+WWF aims to communicate publicly on the contribution of its corporate partnerships to its mission.

 Collaborative icon.